Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- Jones (15 red zone targets) has been the recipient of 33.3% of his team's 45 red zone pass attempts.
+- With 15 targets in the red zone this season, Jones has been on the receiving end of 33.3% of his team's 45 red zone pass attempts.

-- The Jaguars, who rank 32nd in the NFL in points scored, have dropped back to pass 61.3% of the time while running the football 38.7% of the time.
+- The Jaguars have called a pass in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
+This offensive attack ranks 32nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Colts.